mlochbaum/BQN/implementation/primitive/select.md

 - Only the first few indices fall within a vector of `𝕩`.
 An option is to use a shuffle for these indices, then start over with a vector beginning at the one after.
 - All indices fit into a vector of `𝕩`.
 They can be handled with a shuffle, and possibly the `𝕩` values could be retained for the next iteration.
 - All indices are the same.
 Copying the selected element of `𝕩` is still a shuffle, but maybe the same vector works for more indices too?
 Hitting the speed of memset if there are many equal indices would be nice.
+- Indices are consecutive, always increasing by exactly 1.
+The corresponding elements of `𝕩` can be copied as a unit.

 In the second case (partial shuffle), the number of handled indices can be found by comparing the index vector to the maximum allowed index (for example, first index plus 15), then using count-trailing-zeros on the resulting mask.